linkml/schemasheets/docs/intro/prefixes.md

 |famrel|https://example.org/FamilialRelations#
 |GSSO|http://purl.obolibrary.org/obo/GSSO_|

+See:

+- the prefixes tab on the [example google sheet](https://docs.google.com/spreadsheets/d/1wVoaiFg47aT9YWNeRfTZ8tYHN8s8PAuDx5i2HUcDpvQ/edit#gid=225448537)
+- [tests/input/prefixes.tsv](https://github.com/linkml/schemasheets/blob/main/tests/input/prefixes.tsv) equivalent file in github

 ## Recommendations

-We recommend you specify prefixes in their own sheet.
+Although prefixes can be combined into one sheet, we recommend you specify prefixes in their own sheet.

 ## Automatic prefixes

-If prefixes are not provided, and you do not specify `--no-repair` then prefixes will be inferred using [bioregistry](https://bioregistry.io)
+If prefixes are not provided, and you do not specify `--no-repair` then prefixes will be inferred using [bioregistry](https://bioregistry.io), provided you use common, standard prefixes.